tmli3b3rm4n/tim-lieberman/resume.md

 ### Programming Languages

-:   **Go (golang):** Has been my primary language for more than 5 years.
-It has powered the backend of all my side projects and several professional projects since I was introduced to the language at CareerBuilder.
+:   **Go (golang):** I was introduced to go while working at CareerBuilder and have used it in several professional projects since.
+It's my primary language and the one I'm most likely to use during any random whiteboard session.

 :   **Javascript:** I've been working in javascript off and on for last 12 years.
 As of writing this I'm upto date on modern frameworks like react and am have used Node on several projects.